traustitj/rolesapi/README.md

 The system is made to run on Python 3.6 and tested as such.
 Once the system is downloaded, the maintainer needs to run the following commands (for Linux)
 * First run the python package manager, pip, to install required libraries.
 It is recommended to run the service either in Docker or Virtual environment (see #alternative-setup)
-    * pip install -e requirements
+    * pip install -r requirements
     * python setup.py
         * Beware that this command will delete all data from the database if it exists
     ### Now you can run the service